Category Archives: Fortnightly Weather Outlook

 Figure 2: Temperature Outlook

-Cooler than usual temperature is expected over most of central and eastern Mainland Southeast Asia and also over parts of the western Maritime Continent in the next fortnight (20 February – 5 March).
+For temperature, warmer than usual temperature is predicted over most of the Maritime Continent in the next fortnight (16 – 29 October).

 The outlook is assessed for the region in general, where conditions are relative to the average conditions for the corresponding time of year.
 For specific updates on the national scale, the relevant ASEAN National Meteorological and Hydrological Services should be consulted.